pycom/pycom-documentation/datasheets/development/fipy.md

 ### WiFi

-By default, upon boot the FiPy will create a WiFi access point with the SSID `fipy-wlan-XXXX`, where `XXXX` is a random 4-digit number, and the password `www.pycom.io`.
+By default, upon booting up the FiPy will create a WiFi access point with the SSID `fipy-wlan-XXXX`, where `XXXX` is a random 4-digit number, and the password `www.pycom.io`.

-The RF switch that selects between the on-board and external antenna is connected to `P12`, for this reason using `P12` should be avoided unless WiFi is disabled in your application.
+The RF switch that chooses between the on-board and external antenna is connected to `P12`, so for this reason using `P12` should be avoided unless WiFi is disabled on your application.

 ### Power

 The `Vin` pin on the FiPy can be supplied with a voltage ranging from `3.5v` to `5.5v`.
-The `3.3v` pin on the other hand is output **only**, and must not be used to feed power into the FiPy, otherwise the on-board regulator will be damaged.
+The `3.3v` pin, on the other hand, is output **only** and must not be used to feed power into the FiPy otherwise the on-board regulator will be damaged.

 ### AT Commands